ciaranmahoney/salted/README.md

 ### Version with A/B testing tags
 Always be testing, right?!
 So I created a version with the entire template duplicated and each copy wrapped in MailChimp's A/B testing tags.
 For more info about how MailChimp does A/B testing, [read here](http://kb.mailchimp.com/campaigns/ab-split/getting-started-with-a-b-split-campaigns).

+### Version with RSS tags
+These tags will bring in the title, an excerpt, an image (if it's setup) and provide a read more link to the post.
+It can be a little quirky, depending on how your RSS feed is setup.
+If you want to tweak it, read MailChimp's [RSS feeds](http://kb.mailchimp.com/merge-tags/rss-merge-tags) kb article.

 ## Setup
 1. Copy the code from the html file.
-2. Create a new template in mailchimp - select the "Paste in Code" option.
+2. Create a new template in MailChimp - select the "Paste in Code" option.
 3. Delete all existing code and paste the copied html code in.
 4. Click save.
-5. Create beautiful, responsive emails in Mailchimp!
+5. Create beautiful, responsive emails in MailChimp!
 6. If you want to use the A/B testing functionality, create and A/B split campaign and just create two version of your email.
 They will look like they are just one email in the editing screen, but they will be split when sent.
 You can send test emails of each version to ensure they work properly.

 ## Button editing is a little quirky

-If you use Mailchimp's WYSIWYG to edit the button text or url, be careful not to delete the styles.
+If you use MailChimp's WYSIWYG to edit the button text or url, be careful not to delete the styles.
 You're better off using the "source" editor when you want to change the button's text and destination url.

 ## Screenshots